 Read Thread Café

-Due to a very busy spring, there are no scheduled Cafés right now (April-June 2019), but if you join me for an event, we always start with one!
+There are no scheduled Cafés right now, but if you join me for an event, we always start with one!

-You are welcome to join me for red thread circle as part of any of these courses:
+You are welcome to join me for red thread circle as part of any of my online courses.
+More Red Thread Cafés once we get out of these corona times!

 Welcome to Red Thread Cafés